1912 United States presidential election: Other major candidates

-In early 1912, it was widely believed that three-time Democratic presidential candidate William Jennings Bryan would make a fourth attempt to earn the party's nomination, and would likely not have difficulty in earning it.
+In early 1912, it was widely believed that three-time Democratic presidential candidate William Jennings Bryan would make a fourth attempt to earn the party's nomination, and would likely not have difficulty in winning it.
 However, Bryan announced several months before the convention that he was not interested in another run for the White House.
 Though still seen by many as the Democrats' ideological leader, power shifts within the party in the wake of their success at the 1910 mid-term elections meant that Bryan could no longer be guaranteed the two-thirds majority needed to earn the nomination.

 Bryan privately conceded that his three presidential runs having all ended in decisive losses, firstly to William McKinley, and then to Taft, would seriously handicap his credibility as a candidate, even if the 1904 election, the only one of the previous four in which Bryan was not the Democratic candidate, had resulted in an even more lop-sided defeat for the party.
 However, Bryan still had enough followers in the party that he was in a strong position to be the kingmaker at the convention.

 The Democratic National Convention was held in Baltimore from June 25 to July 2.
 Initially, the front-runner was Speaker of the House Champ Clark of Missouri.
 Though Clark received the most votes on early ballots, he was unable to get the two-thirds majority required to win.
+Tammany Hall, the powerful New York City Democratic political machine, anticipated that Clark did not have enough support to wrap up a swift victory, and planted the state's delegates with Ohio governor Judson Harmon, switching its support to Clark on the tenth ballot and giving him a simple majority of the vote.
+Had Clark been able to make a deal for the delegates of House Majority Leader Oscar Underwood, together with any of the favorite sons still in the contest at that point, he would have won the nomination.